 All Australian domestic students must meet the following entry requirements:

-- Domestic Australian students must be a minimum of 15 years of age to study business and management, hospitality management, work health and safety and commercial cookery courses and 17 years of age to study all health and community services courses.
+- Domestic Australian students must be a minimum of 15 years of age to study business and management, hospitality management and commercial cookery courses and 17 years of age to study all health and community services courses.

 - Australian students under 17 years of age must have Notice of Arrangements (NOA) or a Section 24 exemption form in place before they can enrol in a course.

 - All domestic students must hold the right to live and work in Australia permanently without any conditions on their visas.
 For government funded programs, students must hold a valid Medicare Card or Health Care Card.

 - Domestic students need to demonstrate they have proficiency in Language, Literacy and Numeracy (LLN) skills.
 Students may be required to sit an LLN test before a place can be offered.

 - For certificate III and IV level courses, students must have completed a minimum of Year 11 schooling or equivalent, or be a mature age student (20 years of age and above).

 - For direct entry into Diploma level courses, students must have completed a minimum of Year 12 schooling or equivalent or be a mature age student with relevant work experience (20 years of age and above).

 - For direct entry into Advanced Diploma level courses, students must have completed an Australian qualification at diploma level or equivalent.